quangChe/angularjs-tutorial/README.md

 ```

-### ng-bind VS Expressions
+### ngBind VS Expressions
-**What's the point of ng-bind then if we have this wonderful and versatile way of binding with expressions?***
+**What's the point of ngBind then if we have this wonderful and versatile way of binding with expressions?***
-Though versatile, using expressions not as efficient as using ng-bind in terms of performance.
-If you're only using expressions inside of your AngularJS, your app might flash with unresolved ***{{expression}}*** tags because it takes AngularJS more time to resolve data for expressions than ng-bind.
+Though versatile, using expressions not as efficient as using ngBind in terms of performance.
+If you're only using expressions inside of your AngularJS, your app might flash with unresolved ***{{expression}}*** tags because it takes AngularJS more time to resolve data for expressions than ngBind.
 There are complicated concepts underlying this behavior.
 AngularJS "dirty checks" expressions using a digest loop to constantly refresh it.
-Meanwhile it places a ***watcher*** on directives like ng-bind and only refreshes them when their passed values change.
-Thus, ng-bind is more efficient, ***so use expressions with caution!***
+Meanwhile it places a ***watcher*** on directives like ngBind and only refreshes them when their passed values change.
+Thus, ngBind is more efficient, ***so use expressions with caution!***

-### ng-model
+### ngModel

-The **ng-model**, unlike ng-bind and expressions, have more characteristics of a two-way binding.
-That is, it does not simply take in declared values like ng-bind and expressions do.
-The ng-model directive can also output data as well, so it is often used on form inputs because of this.
-The way ng-model works is more complicated than ng-bind, so bear with me:
+The **ngModel**, unlike ngMind and expressions, have more characteristics of a two-way binding.
+That is, it does not simply take in declared values like ngBind and expressions do.
+The ngModel directive can also output data as well, so it is often used on form inputs because of this.
+The way ngModel works is more complicated than ngBind, so bear with me:

-An HTML element that is bound using ng-model will be able to take in any value that we pass it from a scope variable.
-For example, let's say we have an input with an ng-model:
+An HTML element that is bound using ngModel will be able to take in any value that we pass it from a scope variable.
+For example, let's say we have an input with an ngModel:

 *index.html*
 ```